Extrapolation and sampling for processes on spatial graphs: Introduction

 More precisely, the paper studies the problem of spectral characterization of uniqueness of recovery of a process from its trace on a branch, in the signal processing setting based on frequency analysis and sampling.
 The existing theory of extrapolation and forecasting covers processes that do not involve branching.

 The framework developed in this paper could provide new possibilities for sampling and extrapolation for models involving branching scenarios.
-Let provide a basic example of this model.
+Let us provide a basic example of this model.

-\begin{itemize} \item Let an observer tracks a process $x(t)$ up to time $t<0$, and, at times $t=0$, the process split in two processes $x_1(t)$ and $x_2(t)$ for $t\ge 0$; suppose that $x_1(t)=x_2(t)=x(t)$ for $t<0$.
+\begin{itemize} \item Let an observer tracks a process $x(t)$ up to time $t<0$, and, at time $t=0$, the process split in two processes $x_1(t)$ and $x_2(t)$ for $t\ge 0$; suppose that $x_1(t)=x_2(t)=x(t)$ for $t<0$.
 For example, this is a situation where a locator tracks a fighter jet that ejects a false target.
-The classical sampling theorem does not allow to represent these processes via discrete equidistant samples, since it would require that all processes are bandlimited, which is impossible since the bandlimited extension of $x(t)$ from the domain $\{t<0\}$ is unique. \end{itemize}
+The classical sampling theorem does not allow to represent these processes via discrete equidistant samples, since it would require that all processes are band-limited, which is impossible since the band-limited extension of $x(t)$ from the domain $\{t<0\}$ is unique. \end{itemize}

-As a solution, we suggest to consider a set of processes $\{x_k(t)\}$ that all coincide on $(-\infty,0)$ and that has mutually disjoint spectrum gaps; and the path $x|_{t<0}=x_k|_{t<0}$ allows a number of different unique extrapolations corresponding to different hypothesis about the locations of the spectrum gaps for $x_k$.
-This allow to extend the sampling theorem on this branched process.
-The paper apply this approach for more general setting.
+As a solution, we suggest to consider a set of processes $\{x_k(t)\}$ that all coincide on $(-\infty,0)$ and that has mutually disjoint spectrum gaps, and that the path $x|_{t<0}=x_k|_{t<0}$ allows a number of different unique extrapolations corresponding to different hypothesis about the locations of the spectrum gaps for $x_k$.
+This allows to extend the sampling theorem on this branched process.
+The paper applies this approach for more general setting.

 Let us list some basic extrapolation results for the classical setting without branching.
 It is known that there are some opportunities for prediction and interpolation of continuous time processes with certain degeneracy of their spectrum.
 The classical Sampling Theorem states that a band-limited continuous time function can be uniquely recovered without error from a sampling sequence taken with sufficient frequency.
-Continuous time functions with periodic gaps in the spectrum can be recovered from sparse samples; see \cite{La2,OU08,OU}.
+Continuous time functions with periodic gaps for the Fourier transform can be recovered from sparse samples; see \cite{La2,OU08,OU}.
 Continuous time band-limited functions are analytic and can be recovered from the values on an arbitrarily small time interval.
 In particular, band-limited functions can be predicted from their past values.
 Continuous time functions with the Fourier transform vanishing on an arbitrarily small interval $(-\O,\O)$ for some $\O>0$ are also uniquely defined by their past values \citet{D08}.